Blood Sugar Conversion Chart: Mg/dL, Mmol/L & A1C

 People with elevated fasting glucose levels may want to have a conversation with a healthcare professional or a qualified dietitian or nutritionist about making lifestyle changes to stabilize their levels.

-Fasting blood glucose levels of 126 mg/dL (or 7.0 mmol/L) or higher are found in individuals with type 2 diabetes.
-Chronically high blood sugar levels can indicate that your body has a dysfunction with regulating glucose in the bloodstream.
+Fasting blood glucose levels of 126 mg/dL (or 7.0 mmol/L) or higher are often associated with type 2 diabetes.
+This indicates the body may be experiencing significant insulin resistance or an inability to regulate glucose effectively.

 {{rich-text-cta-member-stories="/style-guide"}}